Human rights in Mozambique: Civil War

-Immediately following Mozambique’s independence, the country descended into Civil War for 15 years.
+Immediately following Mozambique's independence, the country descended into Civil War for 15 years.
 It was fought in Mozambique from 1977 to 1992.
 The war was between the countries two key political parties, Mozambican National Resistance (RENAMO) and Mozambique Liberation Front (FRELIMO).

 The war caused the deaths of over 1 million Mozambicans due to either combat or starvation, as food supplies were interrupted.
-The Civil War destroyed most of the countries critical rural infrastructure such as schools, roads, rail lines, and hospitals.
-The two belligerents involved in the war conducted countless acts against human rights and crimes against war and humanity.
-They were responsible for killing many innocent people, forcing conscription to join the party, forcing child soldiers to fight, and indiscriminately covering the countryside with land mines.
+The Civil War destroyed most of the country's critical rural infrastructure, such as schools, roads, rail lines, and hospitals.
+The two belligerents involved in the war committed countless atrocities, many of which amount to crimes against humanity.
+Both sides killed many innocent people, used child soldiers, and indiscriminately covered the countryside with land mines.

-FRELIMO won the war and a new constitution was drafted in July 1989, and adopted in November 1990.
-It made Mozambique a multiparty state, with recurring elections, and confirmed democratic rights.
+FRELIMO won the war and a new constitution was drafted in July 1989, after which it was formally adopted in November 1990.
+It made Mozambique a multiparty state, with recurring elections and democratic rights.

 RENAMO

-The Mozambican National Resistance (RENAMO) is a political movement, led by Afonso Dhlakama, to oppose Mozambique‘s ruling FRELIMO political party.
-RENAMO was built from former FRELIMO politicians, who oppose the ruling party’s principles.
+The Mozambican National Resistance (RENAMO) is a political movement, led by Afonso Dhlakama, to oppose Mozambique's ruling FRELIMO political party.
+RENAMO was built from former FRELIMO politicians, who oppose the ruling party's principles.
 The assembly of RENAMO perpetrated the Civil War, and the party was supported heavily by South African anti-Communist governments.

 During the Civil War, crimes against humanity and human rights were severe.
-Part of RENAMO’s war strategy was to commit war crimes and crimes against humanity in order to weaken the opposing party.
+Part of RENAMO's war strategy was to commit war crimes and crimes against humanity in order to weaken the opposing party.
 These crimes included mass killings, rape and mutilation of civilians, forcing children and civilians into employment as soldiers.
-The public resented RENAMO for the brutal crimes they committed, they named them “Armed Bandit’s”, and promoted their hate for the party by encouraging beatings against them.
+The public resented RENAMO for the brutal crimes they committed, they named them “Armed Bandit's”, and promoted their hate for the party by encouraging beatings against them.